NCH-Motion-Laboratory/configdot/README.md

 ## INI file syntax

-The INI file contains of section headers, items and comments.
+The INI file consists of section headers, items and comments.

 Section headers are denoted as `[section]`, `[[subsection]]`, `[[[subsubsection]]]` etc. They may be nested arbitrarily deep.
 Subsections must always occur following a section that is one level lower, e.g. a `[[subsubsection]]` must occur inside (after) a `[section]`.